 The Daily Telegraph published a pixelated photograph of a 15-year-old sexual assault victim of soccer player Adam Johnson earlier this year.
 Now, the newspaper’s publisher has to pay an £80,000 fine.
 The Telegraph Media Group admitted it was wrong and also has to pay the victim £10,000.
 Johnson was convicted in 2015 for having sexual activity with a child and pleaded guilty to another count of sexual activity with a child and a charge of grooming.
+(Gromming is, according to the National Society for the Prevention of Cruelty to Children, “when someone builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation or trafficking.”)

 “It is a criminal offence under the Sexual Offences Act to identify any alleged victim of a sexual offence unless that person has waived their right to lifelong anonymity,” the Guardian reported.